morphovar/ltm-src/content/posts/Obsolete Technology/wood-gas-cars.md

 than a gasoline or diesel powered car.
 Wood gasification is considerably cleaner than wood burning: emissions are comparable to those of burning natural gas.
-An electric car has the potential to do better, but then the energy it uses should be generated by renewable sources, which is [not a realistic scenario]({filename}/posts/renewable-energy-is-not-enough.md).
+An electric car has the potential to do better, but then the energy it uses should be generated by renewable sources, which remains to be seen.

-The drawbacks of wood gas cars
+## The drawbacks of wood gas cars

 In spite of all these advantages, it takes just one look at a woodmobile to realize that it is anything but an ideal solution.
 The mobile gas